 How Many Days Does A Bee Live

 Imagine a world where your entire existence revolves around a single, unwavering purpose.
-For a bee, this is not a figment of imagination but a stark reality.
-From the moment they emerge from their waxen cells, their lives are a relentless cycle of work, dedication, and sacrifice for the greater good of the hive.
+Here's the thing — for a bee, this is not a figment of imagination but a stark reality.
+In practice, from the moment they emerge from their waxen cells, their lives are a relentless cycle of work, dedication, and sacrifice for the greater good of the hive.
 But how long do these tireless creatures live, and what factors influence their brief but impactful lives?

 Main Subheading: The Buzz About Bee Lifespans